thangtran3112/neon-next-aws/README.md

 - We are using AWS Parameter Store SDK to actually get secret values into `drizzle.config.js`

-## Drizzle ORM with Neon websocket:
+## Drizzle ORM with Neon websocket

 - To [use WebSocket on Neon](https://github.com/neondatabase/serverless/blob/main/README.md#example-nodejs-with-poolconnect), we need `neonConfig.webSocketConstructor = ws`